matter-labs/zksync-web-era-docs/docs/reference/architecture/differences-with-ethereum.md

         x = 45;

         assembly {
-            // The statement below is overridden by the EraVM compiler to return
+            // The statement below is overridden by the zkEVM compiler to return
             // the array of immutables instead of 32 bytes specified by the user.
             // 'x' equals 45, 'y' equals 0.
             return(0, 32)